DHI Grant Writing Service

 What is the service?

 This is not an advisory service, although we can give you plenty of advice.
-This is a hands-on writing service done in full consultation with you, to save you time, and to produce a bid which has the strongest chance of being funded.
+This is a hands-on writing service done in full collaboration and consultation with you, to save you time, and to help you articulate your research ideas and research plan.

-For example, here is a breakdown of the work required for an AHRC Research Grant:
+For example, here is a breakdown of the work required for an AHRC Research Grant (this scheme is currently suspended and the online application system is in beta version, so this guidance is likely to change during 2023):

 - Gantt Chart / Work Plan.
 We can write this for you.